igvteam/igv-webapp-docs/igv-webapp-docs/docs/Hosting.md

 ```

-### Session Registry
+### Session registry

-Prede presented in the _Session_ menu are defined in the file specified by the `sessionRegistryFile` property in _igvwebConfig.js_ by defining a list of pre-defined sessions the user can select to view.
+Predefined sessions presented in the _Session_ menu are defined in the file specified by the `sessionRegistryFile` property in _igvwebConfig.js_.

 The **example session registry file** below will add two pre-defined sessions to the _Session_ menu.
+The two session files *gbm-copynumber.json* and *1kg-variants-session.json* are regular IGV-Web session files; they can be created by clicking on `Save` in the `Session` menu.

 **Note:** make sure to include the comma after every item in the lists, except the last one.